 What to expect when you land, local’s tips and transport options.

 When planning your trip to Cabarete, one of the first things you will do is look for a flight.
 There are several international airports in the country of the Dominican Republic, but Puerto Plata International Airport (POP) is the closest to Cabarete, 20-30 minutes away.
 To keep things simple, this article will focus on getting to our condos from the Puerto Plata Airport, but we will take some time in future articles to explain how to get here from the other airports, namely Punta Cana, Santiago, and Santo Domingo.

-Local’s Tip: You might be wooed by the prices these other airports offer, but keep in mind there are other expenses and things to consider when making a choice.
-The ride from other airports can take from 3-9 hours!
+Local’s Tip: You might be wooed by the prices these other airports offer but keep in mind there are other expenses and things to consider when making a choice.
+The ride from other airports can take 3-9 hours!

 Before you land:

 You will be given 2 forms on the plane to fill out.
 They will ask for basic information like business or pleasure, passport number, address to where you are staying, etc.